 - Remote access: Users can log in over a secure internet connection to access the data from anywhere.

 - Patient referrals: Know where patients came from and who you recommended them to.

-- Cross-checking prescriptions: This gives a doctor the ability to check for patient allergies and drug interactions, and comparing the drug to symptoms reported.
+- Cross-checking prescriptions: This gives a doctor the ability to check for patient allergies and drug interactions.

 - Insurance fee schedules: Real-time information into what the patient’s insurance covers.

 - Reporting capabilities: Generate useful reports for patient data, prescription inventory, appointment history, and more.

 - Secure access: Use SSL technology to protect sensitive and confidential patient information and comply with HIPAA regulations.

 As you can see, there are many reasons to switch to an EMR System.
 It’s truly an efficient way to handle patient care and streamline paperwork flow throughout the office.